Top Cats: Panthers win their 1st Stanley Cup, top Oilers 2-1 in Game 7

 It wasn’t easy.
 Not even close.
 But it's done.

-“It's heavy,” Panthers captain Aleksander Barkov said, after he took the celebratory first lap with the Cup.

-But not too heavy.
-Barkov handed it to Bobrovsky and the celebration was on.
+Barkov handed the Cup to Bobrovsky and the celebration was on.
 It took until the very end for the Panthers to deny Connor McDavid his first title, and Edmonton what would have been its first Cup since 1990.

+“You want to become a true champion and you want to win,” said Bobrovsky, a champion for the first time at 35.
+“But at the end of the day, you don't do it for the Cups.
+You do it for the love of the game.”

 McDavid won the Conn Smythe as MVP of the Stanley Cup playoffs.
 He didn't come out for the trophy.
 It's not the one he wanted, anyway.
 The Cup is what they play for, and it was Florida that hoisted it.